 If, after the official notification of the assessment decision, a student considers that an appeal is justified, he/she must lodge the appeal within 14 days with the Dean/Head of School.
-Where the Dean/Head of School is part of the supervisory team either the Associate Dean/Head of School or Head of a Centre of the School will assume responsibility for hearing the appeal.
+Where the Dean/Head of School is part of the supervisory team either the Executive Dean/Faculty Director of Research and Innovation/Head of School or Head of a Centre of the School will assume responsibility for hearing the appeal.